rs-renato/cluster-worker/README.md

 ### HazelcastRunnableConsumer
 `WorkerConsumer` is a `runnable` that encapsulate a `ItemProcess` and calls the client's implementation for processing data; These `runnables` are present and active in all cluster nodes, and lives till the cluster member lives.

+## Configurations
+Cw defines a file `cw-network.properties` with the following mandatory property values:
+* `cw.network.port`: defines the port which Hazelcast member will try to bind on.
+* `cw.network.ip.member`: defines the ip member to add to the cluster (could be comma separated).

+And the following optional property values:
+* `cw.network.multicast.enabled`: defines the multicast discovery mechanism.
+Default value is `true`.
+* `cw.network.trusted.interface`: defines the trusted interface.
+Default value is `127.0.0.1`.
+* `cw.executor.max.pool.size`: defines the number of executor threads used for Consumers/Processors threads.
+Default values is `10`.

+>*Note: The property cw.executor.max.pool.size defines the max pool size of executor service.
+That means, the value needs contemplate the sum of consumers and producers threads.
+If the number of consumers + producers threads was greather than max pool size, some threads execution may be ignored!*